geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 $baseUrl =  "https://nbm.gateway.mastercard.com/api/nvp/version/49";

 ```
 Then we need to Initiate a curl with the Create Checkout Session operation.
-The request should include the payment and the interaction data, as well as the completion instructions. we have already defined the needed parameters from __step 4__.
+As ealier indicated, this request should include the payment and the interaction data, plus the completion instructions. we have already defined the needed parameters from __step 4__.

 ```php
 $ch = curl_init();